xNok/concourse-jfrog-cli-resource/README.md

 * `repository_id`: *Required.* The repository
 * `group_id`: *Required.* The maven groupId of your artifact
 * `artifact_id`: *Required.* The maven artifactId of your artifact
 * `version`: *Optional.* Information about the version to deploy.
-This overrides the default behavior of retrieving the lastest version of an artefact.
+This overrides the default behavior of retrieving the latest version of an artefact.
 The resource fetches the version from a JSON file in a git repository.
     * `uri`: *Required.* The location of the repository.
     * `file`: *Optional.* The name of the JSON file.
 Default name is `artifact.json`.
 See the [example](#version-file) below.
     * `branch`: *Optional.* The branch to track.
 If unset, the `master` branch is used.